 Pharmacy Museum – This is a fantastic place to learn the history of pharmacy.
 Except for the knowledge of pharmacy history, you can admire the 19th-century apothecary shop with fabulous furnishing.
 The admission fee is 4-5 USD, and opening hours are 10:00 AM – 4:00 PM, Tuesday to Saturday.

 Royal Street – In opposite to competitive Bourbon Street, Royal is more oriented on antique shops and elegant restaurants.
 It’s also a great place to listen to live music in a little bit different atmosphere than on Bourbon Street.

 French Quarter Walking and Storytelling Tour – if you don’t want to explore the city by yourself, the good idea is to book this tour.
 It will take 2 hours, and you can learn a lot about New Orleans landmarks, music, architecture, and cuisine.
 Book it here.

 Lunch & Lesson: Cajun & Creole Cooking Class – If you like to learn the cooking of creole food, it might be a perfect class for you.
 Why don’t you watch the chef prepare authentic cajun and creole recipes?
 And get ready-to-go recipes to try at home?
 Book it here.

-Carriage Ride Through the French Quarter – This tour last about 1 hour and you can experience 300 years of history on a mule-drawn carriage ride.
+Carriage Ride Through the French Quarter – This tour lasts about 1 hour and you can experience 300 years of history on a mule-drawn carriage ride.
 You will have a chance to explore diverse and vivacious neighborhoods in style.
 Book it here.

 New Orleans Itinerary – Day 2 – Park, Aquarium, and Mississippi

 During the second day of New Orleans 3 days itinerary, you can plan some more time-consuming attractions, and by planning, we understand booking in advance.
 Please find our propositions below together with a location map for better orientation.
 Please find our propositions below together with a location map for better orientation.